evensolberg/id3tools/README.md

 A simple application for updating ID3 tags in APE, FLAC, MP3 and MP4 files.

+The main purpose of this application is to be able to (easily) process files in bulk, so some of the functionality is optimized towards this.

 ## Usage

 `id3tag [FILE(S)] [FLAGS] [OPTIONS]`